MJavedAli/t4l-IaC-operating-model/README.md

 # R4L Terraform Operating Model

 > **Purpose:** demonstrate a small, end-to-end Terraform operating model for an AWS-centric, multi-account organisation.
-This repository is an assessment artefact, not r4l production code.
+This repository is an assessment artefact, not RAKSUL production code.

 ## 1. Purpose